SalaamRasak/SalaamRasak/README.md

 # 👋 Hi!
 Welcome to Salaam's Hub.
 ### About Me
 Glad you're here — it's a sign that **Salaam Solutions** will be useful for your business and personal needs.
-I am a **Certified, hands-on Data Analyst and AI Automation Engineer** with 3+ years of experience, transforming raw datasets into intelligent systems that power smarter decisions.
+I am a **certified, hands-on Data Analyst and AI Automation Engineer** with 3+ years of experience, transforming raw datasets into intelligent systems that power smarter decisions.
 My focus is on blending **data analytics** with **AI-driven automation** to create **end-to-end pipelines** that help businesses and organizations scale, improve decision-making, and unlock growth opportunities.

 - 🌍 **Location:** UTC+1
 - 📧 **Email:** [rasaksalaama@gmail.com](mailto:rasaksalaama@gmail.com)